fleetdm/fleet/articles/fleetctl.md

 ### Available commands

-Much of the functionality available in the Fleet UI is also available in `fleetctl`.
+Much of the functionality available in the Fleet UI is also available in fleetctl.
 You can run queries, add and remove users, generate Fleet's agent (fleetd) to add new hosts, get information about existing hosts, and more!

 > Note: Unless a logging infrastructure is configured on your Fleet server, osquery-related logs will be stored locally on each device.
 Read more [here](https://fleetdm.com/guides/log-destinations)